BitcoinErrorLog/skywriter/README.md

    ```

 2. **Prepare Character Data**:
-   - Convert `.nfc` files to JSON format using the conversion script from the FlipperSkylanders repository
+   - Character JSON files should be in `app/src/main/assets/Android_NFC_Data/`
-   - Place JSON files in `app/src/main/assets/Android_NFC_Data/` maintaining directory structure
+   - Compatible tag JSON files should be in `app/src/main/assets/Amiibo_NFC_Data/`
    - The app will automatically load all characters on first launch

 3. **Build the APK**:
    ```bash
    ./gradlew assembleDebug
    ```
-   The APK will be in `app/build/outputs/apk/debug/app-debug.apk`
+   The APK will be in `app/build/outputs/apk/debug/skywriter.apk`

 4. **Install on Device**:
    - Transfer the APK to your Android device